Classes

 Credit/No Credit Only.

 **Since this class takes foundational concepts to the next level, students who register must have either already taken one of our intro courses (511 or 512) or Psychology of UX (517) or have equivalent UX experience.
-Please fill out this form to the best of your ability.
+Please fill out the application when it is available to the best of your ability.
 If your form is approved, you will receive an add code to register for the course.
-(Note: applications will be time stamped, and qualified applicants will be added to remaining class spots on an equitable basis determined by time of application and remaining time in the program.
-The application can be found here: https://forms.gle/NmB7u9gL1oeafptX8
+Note: applications will be time stamped, and qualified applicants will be added to remaining class spots on an equitable basis determined by time of application and remaining time in the program.
+The application is available here and will begin accepting responses on Tuesday, June 21, at 12:00pm PDT (noon).

 About 503 Communication and Leadership Practicum